The Independent Video Game Market: A B2B Eldorado for Sync

 Shattering the Fortress: Why TV Is No Longer the Only Target

-For many rights holders, synchronization is still synonymous with Hollywood.
+For many rights holders, synchronization remains inseparable from the Hollywood industry.
 However, the operational reality is brutal: TV and film pipelines are now ultra-standardized and guarded by historical gatekeepers.
-Breaking into these networks requires time and resources that few independent entities possess.
+Breaking into these networks requires an investment of time and resources that few independent entities can sustain.
+Conversely, the independent video game market is exploding and redefining the rules of engagement.
+According to recent reports from Video Game Music Online (VGMO) on licensing trends, this sector presents no insurmountable barriers but suffers from a desperate need for simplified operational solutions for music integration.

 Accessibility Through Chaos: Bandcamp as an A&R Source